standardhealth/spec_json2html/README.md

 ##Setting Up the Environment
 This project has been developed and tested with Node.js 6.6, although other versions _may_ work.
 If you do not have Node.js installed, go to  and download the appropriate version of Node.

-After installing Node.js, change to the central project directory and _npm install_ the command line interface for grunt (globally) and the project's dependencies:
+After installing Node.js, change to the central project directory, `spec_json2html/`, and _npm install_ the command line interface for grunt (globally) and the project's dependencies:
 ```
 $ npm install -g grunt-cli
 $ npm install